streamlit/streamlit/docs/streamlit_configuration.md

 [deprecation]

-# Set to false to disable the deprecation warning for the file uploader encoding.
-# Default: "True"
-showfileUploaderEncoding = "True"

 # Set to false to disable the deprecation warning for the image format parameter.
 # Default: "True"
 showImageFormat = "True"